 In this database, we’ll quickly find the necessary information on your debtor’s ability to meet his financial obligations, and avoid you throwing good money after bad.
-Our research also considers all entries in district courts’ debtor registers, published insolvencies and ongoing German debt recovery processes.
+Our research also considers all entries in district courts’ debtor registers, published insolvencies and ongoing Germany debt recollection processes.

 With all this information and our expertly trained staff, we achieve an extremely high success rate without the need for legal proceedings.

-Before judicial German debt collection is instigated, we’ll naturally review the debtor’s economic circumstances beforehand to assess the benefits of such an action for our client.
+Before judicial Germany debt collection is instigated, we’ll naturally review the debtor’s economic circumstances beforehand to assess the benefits of such an action for our client.